stackbit-projects/the-wordsmithery-453d8/content/pages/index.md

     content: >
-      The right words can unlock your own understanding of a problem, can help rally others to your cause, and can ensure everyone remains on the same page as changes are made
+      The right words can unlock your own understanding of a problem, can help rally others to your cause, and can ensure everyone remains on the same page as progress is made towards a shared goal
     actions:
       - label: Try Free
         url: /pricing